ValenteMendez/population-dynamics-netherlands/README.md

 This repository contains an interactive dashboard analyzing population dynamics in the Netherlands over a 12-year period, using official data from Statistics Netherlands (CBS).
 The dashboard provides comprehensive insights into population development, natural change patterns, and migration flows at national and regional levels.

-Go to the app: population-dynamics-netherlands
+Go to the app: https://population-dynamics-netherlands.streamlit.app/

 ## Data Source
 - Data sourced from Statistics Netherlands (CBS)